mezzio/mezzio/docs/book/v1/features/router/piping.md

 ## When to Pipe

-In Expressive, we recommend that you pipe middleware in the following
+In Mezzio, we recommend that you pipe middleware in the following
 circumstances:

 - It should (potentially) run on every execution.
 Examples for such usage